Flower Hill Village Hall: History

-Coffee & donut controversy, 1951

 In 1951, a contentious debate took place regarding the serving of coffee and donuts at Village Hall.
 Residents and members of local civic associations – notably the Flower Hill Association and the Flower Hill Women's Club – were divided over whether or not such items should be served at meetings within the building, and played a major role in the outcome of the Village's 1951 elections.
 The debate started when trustees denied the local civic associations the ability to serve these items at their meetings, and the Flower Hill Association nominated two candidates to oust the trustees who were opposed to allowing these items to be served.

-Garden dedication, 1996

-In 1996, in light of the sudden passing of Village Clerk Barbara Errett, the Village of Flower Hill dedicated the garden in front of the building in her honor.
-The plantings were donated by the family of Mayor John Walter.
+In 1996, in light of the passing of then-Village Clerk Barbara Errett, the Village of Flower Hill dedicated a garden in front of the building in her honor.
+The plantings were donated by then-Mayor John W. Walter and his family.

-2000s renovations

-The building was renovated during the 2000s, during the tenure of Mayor Charles Weiss.
+The building was renovated and expanded in the 1990s, during the tenure of Mayor John W. Walter.
+Another renovation and expansion project took place in the 2000s, during the tenure of Mayor Charles W. Weiss.

+Flower Hill Village Historical Gallery

+In 2023, the Village of Flower Hill created a museum at Village Hall, known as the Flower Hill Village Historical Gallery.
+It covers the history of Flower Hill & the surrounding areas and contains several historical photographs & other documents; the museum opened in September 2023.